hackrack/javascript/week_4/d1/notes/non_technical_tips.md

 2. Why do you want to become a developer?
 3. How will app academy help you achieve your goal?
 And why a/A specifically, compared other bootcamps?

+Think of your personal pitch as a story describing how you made it to the bootcamp's doorstep.
+Here's one example flow for a personal pitch.

+Beginning:
+> I attended college at [college name] university, majoring in [major] .
+After graduation I worked at [company] as a [position].
+During my time there, I accomplished [...] and learned how to [...].

+Middle:
+> I began tinkering with excel spreadsheets to automate some of my work which initially grew my interest in programming ... after dabbling in some free programming resources I decided that I wanted a more structure/quicker way to learn, so I enrolled into Bootcamp Prep...

+End:
+> Going through a/A Bootcamp Prep and programming everyday made me realize that I really enjoy programming and so I want to continue to take my code to the next level at [bootcamp].
+I think it's great that [bootcamp] does [...], so I'm excited to apply

+Be sure to mention *specific* details in your pitch.

 You **should** write down your personal pitch and rehearse it.
 Having this spiel ready to go will show you are prepared and professional.

+When rehearsing your pitch and nontechnical conversations, here are a few things to be aware of:

++ Keep a natural flow
+  + don't overuse filler words (um, like, so)
+  + avoid reading off notes, have a human conversation
++ Be direct
+  + keep your pitch between 2 - 3 minutes
++ Use a normal speaking pace
+  + if you find yourself running out of breath, slow down
++ Bring positive energy and tone
++ Use body language appropriately
+  + eye contact can show confidence
+  + hand gestures can show you are passionate about what you are speaking about
+  + nodding when listening to someone shows you are attentive
+  + don't rest your head on your hands

 ### Do your Homework